 - Hot Full Power – equilibrium xenon

 The positive reactivity due to the excess fuel must be balanced with negative reactivity from neutron-absorbing material.
 Moveable control rods containing neutron-absorbing material are one method used to offset the excess fuel.
-In comparison with the chemical shim, which offset positive reactivity excess in entire core, with control rods the unevenness of neutron-flux density in the reactor core may arise, because they act locally.
+Compared with the chemical shim, which offset positive reactivity excess in the entire core, with control rods, the unevenness of neutron-flux density in the reactor core may arise because they act locally.

-In pressurized water reactors, chemical shim (boric acid) is used to compensate an excess reactivity of reactor core along the fuel burnup (long term reactivity control) as well as to compensate the negative reactivity from the power defect and xenon poisoning during power increase to nominal power.
-To control large amounts of excess fuel without adding additional control rods, burnable poisons can be loaded into the core.
+In pressurized water reactors, chemical shim (boric acid) is used to compensate for the excess reactivity of the reactor core along the fuel burnup (long-term reactivity control) as well as to compensate for the negative reactivity from the power defect and xenon poisoning during power increase to nominal power.
+To control large amounts of excess fuel without adding additional control rods, and burnable poisons can be loaded into the core.
 Ideally, these absorbers should decrease their negative reactivity at the same rate the fuel’s excess positive reactivity is depleted.
-In PWRs burnable absorbers are used to decrease initial concentration of boric acid (also to decrease BOC MTC) and to decrease relative power of fresh fuel assemblies.
+In PWRs, burnable absorbers are used to decrease the initial concentration of boric acid (also to decrease BOC MTC) and decrease the relative power of fresh fuel assemblies.

 The figure can also be understood from the other side.
-If operator wants to shutdown the reactor from Hot Full Power – equilibrium xenon to Hot Zero Power – with xenon, for example, in case of reactor SCRAM, he must insert negative reactivity to compensate the power defect.
-It is obvious, if the power defect for PWRs is about 2500 pcm (about 4 βeff), the control rods must weigh more than 2500 pcm to achieve the subcritical condition.
-To ensure the safe subcritical condition, the control rods must weigh more than 2500 pcm plus value of SDM (SHUTDOWN MARGIN).
-The total weight of control rods is design specific, but, for example, it may reach about 6000 to 9000 pcm.
-To ensure that the control rods can safe shut down the reactor, they must be maintained above a minimum rod height (rods insertion limits) specified in the technical specifications.
+Suppose the operator wants to shut down the reactor from Hot Full Power – equilibrium xenon to Hot Zero Power – with xenon, for example, in the case of reactor SCRAM.
+In that case, he must insert negative reactivity to compensate for the power defect.
+Obviously, if the power defect for PWRs is about 2500 pcm (about 4 βeff), the control rods must weigh more than 2500 pcm to achieve the subcritical condition.
+The control rods must weigh more than 2500 pcm plus the value of SDM (SHUTDOWN MARGIN) to ensure a safe subcritical condition.
+The total weight of control rods is designed specifically, but, for example, it may reach about 6000 to 9000 pcm.
+To ensure that the control rods can safely shut down the reactor, they must be maintained above a minimum rod height (rods insertion limits) specified in the technical specifications.